 - Through the primary care conferences, interns on their Academic GIM and residents on their Y blocks learn from senior residents and GIM faculty.
 The Yale curriculum provides a comprehensive review of topics helpful in the care of their continuity patients.

 Various workshops are held throughout the year to help residents transition to their future career.
 These include workshops in interviewing skills, applying for a fellowship, creating your CV, business of medicine and sessions on specific careers such as subspecialties, hospital medicine, primary care and global health.

 - Getting ready to apply for a fellowship or job: Early in the year, senior residents learn the proper timeline for applying for positions, updating their CV and using the internet and headhunters to begin the job search process.
 Faculty review each CV and coach residents in the application process.

 - The fellowship or job interview: Issues discussed include basic approach to the fellowship or job interview, what to know before you go, key questions to ask during the discussion, and appropriate follow-up.

 - Assessing a private practice: Residents learn about various aspects of the practice, including how the practice approaches patient care, triages phone calls, and manages charts, documents, call schedules and workload among the physicians.

 - Your first job contract: Lawyers join a group discussion to help residents in evaluating their first contract and understanding the key terms for their future practice.

-- Office management: Residents learn these skills at their continuity clinic site including information on patient medical insurance, billing, coding, interaction of office personnel and telephone medicine.
+- Office management: Residents learn these skills at their continuity clinic site including billing, coding, urgent care within a continuity practice, interaction of office personnel and telephone medicine.